emutos/manual/usermanual/docs/index.md

 Control Panel eXtensions (CPXs) are short programs that extend the control panel.
 They terminate and stay resident, much like [desktop accessories](#desktop-accessories).They are available in some versions of TOS, and in EmuTOS.

+The Control Pannel is a special type of accessory that was originally provided by Atari.
+However, third-party versions are also available.

 ## EmuCON ##